-While those three elements may seem to be out-of-reach or incredibly difficult to access for LTL carriers and freight carriers that are in a tricky financial situation, incorporating the right suite of technology can help you tap into the benefits of healthy financials in the immediate.
+While those three elements may seem to be out-of-reach or incredibly difficult to access for LTL carriers that are in a tricky financial situation, incorporating the right suite of technology and network of suppliers can help you tap into the benefits of healthy financials in the immediate.

-For example, smart freight billing technology can hack your existing billing workflows and help you manage cash flow.
-By automating freight billing and introducing standardization procedures, you can rapidly contain existing costs and prepare yourself for the future with health metric systems and a reduction in existing manual processes.
+For example, smart freight billing technology can hack your existing billing workflows so that your back office as a whole is more scalable, productive and expedites your accounts receivables.
+By injecting automation into your business processes and introducing standardization procedures, you can rapidly contain existing costs, massively improve your operational efficiency and prepare yourself for the future with measurable business health metrics.

 2. Employee Satisfaction is a Serious Business Advantage